cedricxie/apollo_perception_ros/README.md

 # Apollo Perception Standalone in ROS

 [Apollo](https://github.com/ApolloAuto/apollo) is the most mature and sophisticated autonomous driving platform that is open source right now.

+However, there are some limitations.
-However, Apollo (r3.0) is built upon a customized ROS environment, which is not compatible with normal ROS packages / plugins.
-Apollo (r3.5) abandons ROS and uses Cyber RT instead.
-If you want to understand their code and test it with your own application, you will need to have a good understanding of the their framework before you can make any modifications.
+  * Apollo (r3.0) is built upon a customized ROS environment, which is not compatible with normal ROS packages / plugins.
+  * Apollo (r3.5) abandons ROS and uses Cyber RT instead.
+  * If you want to understand their code and test it with your own application, you will need to have a good understanding of the their framework before you can make any modifications.

-Have you wondered, what if everything can be run as a standard ROS node and you can use all the familiar tools that are available in ROS?
+Have you wondered, what if **everything can be run as a standard ROS node** and you can use all the familiar tools that are available in ROS?
 Then this repository is what you need!

 | ![Apollo Perception Architecture](apollo_perception_ros_architecture.png) |
 |:--:|